-Minnesota State Colleges and Universities is commited to a policy of nondiscrimination in employment and education opportunity.
-No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, discrimination in employment based on membership or activity in a local commission as defined by law is prohibited.
+Century College is committed to a policy of nondiscrimination in employment and education opportunity.
+No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, or membership or activity in a local commission as defined by law.

 Student complaints should be directed to:

 If you require an accommodation for a disability, please contact:

 W2443 - West Campus

 Chief Human Resources Officer